EGI-Federation/documentation/content/en/internal/helpdesk/features/issue-type-values/_index.md

 "List of the values of the Issue Type field for the several ticket types"
 ---

-The pages of this section detail multiple features of the Helpdesk.

 ## USER tickets

 For generic user tickets selectable issue types are explained in the table